Overview

 🔗get_url

 Gets the permalink for the given path.
-If the path starts with @/, it will be treated as an internal link like the ones used in Markdown, starting from the root content directory as well as validated.
+If the path starts with @/, it will be treated as an internal link to a Markdown file, starting from the root content directory as well as validated.

 {% set url = get_url(path="@/blog/_index.md") %}